ABOUT

 ME

 In addition to filmmaking, I have been working to increase the visibility and quality of relaxed (neurodivergent friendly) screenings, working with the BFI as a guest curator and co-founding the curatorial collective Stims.
 Through this collective we aim to programme more relaxed events and work with venues to improve their commitment to accessibility for neurodivergent audiences.
+I have also previously been a co-host of the Autism Through Cinema podcast, all episodes of which are available on all platforms.

-Over the last year I have worked with many venues, charities and organisations including the BFI, Barbican, Picturehouse, the Garden Cinema, ICA, Independent Cinema Office and Nottingham Castle.
-Through these experiences I have learned so much about the film and art industries and have identified what needs to change in order to create space for neurodivergent individuals.
-With this knowledge, I aim to champion autistic representation behind the camera, in front of the camera, in curation, in galleries, and all places in arts and culture where we have previously been unable to thrive.
+I aim to champion autistic representation behind the camera, in front of the camera, in curation, in galleries, and all places in arts and culture where we have previously been unable to thrive.
 I owe it to my younger self, and to autistic people who can’t find their place in the world, to strive for a better future for us in the industry.